Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: Lenses, Quasi-Lenses, and Forks

 All that implies that, on a standard quasi-metric space $X, d$ where every point is a center point, the $\dP$ quasi-metric coincides with the familiar Hausdorff quasi-metric:

 This is the case, notably, if $X, d$ is Smyth-complete.
-This is also the case if $X, d$ is a \emph{metric} space, in which case $\dP$ is exactly the Hausdorff metric on compact subsets of $X$. \end{rem}
+This is also the case if $X, d$ is a \emph{metric} space, in which case $\dP$ is exactly the Hausdorff metric on the space of non-empty compact subsets of $X$. \end{rem}

 \begin{lem} Let $X, d$ be a sober, standard quasi-metric space.
-For every directed family of formal balls ${((F^-_i, F^+_i), r_i)}_{i \in I}$ on the space of forks, if ${(F^-_i, r_i)}_{i \in I}$ has a naive supremum $(F^-, r)$ where $F^-$ is continuous, and if ${(F^+_i, r_i)}_{i \in I}$ has a naive supremum $(F^+, r)$ where $F^+$ is continuous, then $(F^-, F^+)$ is a fork. \end{lem} \proof Note that, because the quasi-metric on forks is defined as a maximum, the two families ${(F^-_i, r_i)}_{i \in I}$ and ${(F^+i, r_i)}_{i \in I}$ are directed, so taking their naive suprema makes sense.
+For every directed family of formal balls ${((F^-_i, F^+_i), r_i)}_{i \in I}$ on the space of forks, if ${(F^-_i, r_i)}_{i \in I}$ has a naive supremum $(F^-, r)$ where $F^-$ is continuous, and if ${(F^+_i, r_i)}_{i \in I}$ has a naive supremum $(F^+, r)$ where $F^+$ is continuous, then $(F^-, F^+)$ is a fork. \end{lem} \proof Note that, because the quasi-metric on forks is defined as a maximum, the two families ${(F^-_i, r_i)}_{i \in I}$ and ${(F^+_i, r_i)}_{i \in I}$ are directed, so taking their naive suprema makes sense.
 Explicitly, define $i \preceq j$ as $((F^-_i, F^+_i), r_i) \leq^{\dKRH^+} ((F^-_j, F^+_j), r_j)$.
 Then $i \preceq j$ implies that $\dKRH ((F^-_i, F^+_i), (F^-_j, F^+_j)) \leq r_i - r_j$, hence that $\dKRH (F^-_i, F^-_j) \leq r_i - r_j$ and $\dKRH (F^+_i, F^+_j) \leq r_i - r_j$, so that $(F^-_i, r_i) \leq^{\dKRH^+} (F^-_j, r_j)$ and $(F^+_i, r_i) \leq^{\dKRH^+} (F^+_j, r_j)$.
 For all $i, j \in I$, there is a $k \in I$ such that $i, j \preceq k$, and that implies that $(F^-_i, r_i), (F^-_j, r_j) \leq^{\dKRH^+} (F^-_k, r_k)$, and similarly with $+$ instead of $-$.

 Note also that the naive suprema $(F^-, r)$ and $(F^+, r)$ must have the same radius $r = \inf_{i \in I} r_i$, by definition.

 By Proposition~\ref{prop:LPrev:simplesup}~(4), $F^-$ is a superlinear prevision and $F^+$ is a sublinear prevision.
 We must prove Walley's condition.